Boy, 15, killed in school stabbing in Sheffield

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-It happened at All Saints Catholic High School in Granville Road in the city at around 12.17pm, South Yorkshire Police said.
+It happened at All Saints Catholic High School in Granville Road at around 12.17pm on Monday, South Yorkshire Police said.

-A 15-year-old old boy has been held on suspicion of murder, the force said.
+A 15-year-old old boy has been held on suspicion of murder, the force added.

+A critical care team from the Yorkshire Air Ambulance attended the scene.

 Assistant Chief Constable Lindsey Butterfield told a news conference at police headquarters: “It is with great sadness that I share with you today that a teenager has died following a stabbing at a Sheffield school earlier today.